skypjack/entt/docs/md/links.md

     users unlock abilities to fight horde of enemies in an endless world.
   * [Letalka](https://github.com/dviglo2d/dviglo2d/tree/main/games/letalka):
     small demo game with ships and bullets flying everywhere on the screen.
+  * [Lichgate](https://buas.itch.io/lichgate): step into the robes of a powerful mage determined to halt the relentless hordes of undead.

 ## Engines and the like: